PGBBS/pgbbs.github.io/_pages/latex/index.md

 ---
-title: Advice & Resources for Students
+title: How to write your thesis
 layout: page
 ---